Appropriate Coursework

 The proposal document should outline the scope of the research, and it should contain, at least, a statement of the objectives, a review of the relevant literature, and a description of the principal methods to be used.
 Copies of this proposal should be provided to the members of the Committee.

-Since the Committee may request substantial changes in the research objectives, the proposal should be prepared during the early stages of the dissertation research.
+Since the Committee may request substantial changes in the research objectives, the proposal should be prepared during the early stages of the thesis/dissertation research.
 In no case should a proposal and dissertation defense occur in the same semester.

 Thesis/Dissertation Document